Valuing Inventory – 6 Inventory Costing Methods

 The following table demonstrates that the quantity of gross profit and ending inventory can differ significantly depending on the inventory method chosen:

-While the total sales is the same for all alternatives, COGS, gross profit, and ending inventory vary significantly.
+While the total sales are the same for all alternatives, COGS, gross profit, and ending inventory vary significantly.
 Because 12 units were sold in each case, the overall amount of sales would be $36 per item.

 However, with COGS calculations, the distinctions are apparent: